 Some of the undeveloped rights-of-way and land adjacent to the river have been utilized for urban agriculture.
 One hundred and twelve urban farms and nurseries exist within one mile of the river.
 Community gardens, farms, nurseries, and school gardens are part of a network of facilities that produce a range of benefits compared to barren or impervious paved areas.
-Urban agriculture sites infiltrate water, can lower the urban heat island effect (UHIE) through evapotranspiration and added shade, and provide a sustainable local food source, employment, and education.
+Urban agriculture sites infiltrate water, can lower the UHIE through evapotranspiration and added shade, and provide a sustainable local food source, employment, and education.